This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 when employers contribute to their employees' accounts.

-"Employers need to pass on premium savings from adopting a high-deductible plan and make employee contributions to employees' HSAs so that employees believe they'll come out ahead if they enroll in the program," Stuart said.
+"Employers need to pass on [their] premium savings from adopting a high-deductible plan and contribute to employees' HSAs so that employees believe they'll come out ahead if they enroll in the program," Stuart said.

 In addition, "providing at least part of the employer's contribution upfront at the start of the year makes HSAs more attractive to employees who worry about incurring high expenses before they're able to fund their accounts adequately," he noted.
 "In most states, individuals can't reimburse tax-free any expenses they incur before their first HSA deposit, so an employer contribution upfront helps them with that" as well.

 Also consider using a matching contribution formula, Stuart recommended: "IRS rules allow matching employer contributions in most cases, and the rationale is the same as matching contributions toward retirement savings: Employees are encouraged to begin to save on their own, and that encouragement promotes ongoing savings."

 But "while employers need to help employees offset their out-of-pocket costs, they shouldn't cover all costs, up to 100 percent of the deductible," Stuart advised.
 "Employees need to have a financial stake" in their health care spending to keep them engaged as cost-conscious consumers.

 In 2015, the